Our Jacobins: a Smorgasbord of News

 So it's the fact that they, you know, if you're going to be a Jew,

-Be a lefty, but once you start talking about that, there's no room here for you.
+just shut up about being a Jew, you know, be a lefty, but once you start talking about that, there's no room here for you.
+So I want to recommend that.

-When we come back, we'll get a final few thoughts from you on squatting, not
+And Victor, if we're going to take just one last quick break here, when we come back, we'll get a final few thoughts from you on squatting,

+Not the exercise, but the thievery.
 And we'll get to that right after these important messages.

-Back with the Victor Davis-Hansen show.
+Back with the Victor Davis-Hansen Show.
+Victor, let's

+cap today's episode with your thoughts.
 Here's a headline from a publication called Zero Hedge and a writer, Tyler Durden.

 Here's the piece.

-And he talks about just in the Atlanta area alone, where Fanny Willis is too busy being on cruises with
+there's so much here in this piece, and he talks about just in the Atlanta area alone, where Fanny Willis is too busy being on cruises with

 her lover, that there are 1,200 homes in the Atlanta area that are being squatted.

-Writes here, squatters are ruining entire neighborhoods in Atlanta, and police response to evict is so slow.
+writes here, squatters are ruining entire neighborhoods in Atlanta and police response to evict is is so slow.
+Some homeowners have resorted to paying nuisances to leave.

 Brazen squatters even opened an illegal strip club on property they had taken over, one of the 1,200 homes which have been squatted in the city, according to the National Rental Home Council.

-I'd be terrified in Atlanta to lease out one of my properties, says Matt Urbanski, who manages a local home cleaning company.
+I'd be terrified in Atlanta to lease out one of my properties. says Matt Urbanski, who manages a local home cleaning company.

+He told Bloomberg.
 Victor, this is not just Atlanta.

 It's nationwide.

+I still can't get my head around it.
 My brain is insufficient, as you know, as the listeners know.

 But the thought that you're home, right?
+Your home, your heart.

 Home is the thing you could, you know, if someone's trying to break in, you can shoot them.
+But if someone breaks in and you're not there, they have a claim to it.

 And the agents of law and order in our nation, across the nation, don't seem to give a rat's ass about this.
+Well, I think everybody should realize.

-I discuss this a lot in
+I discuss this a lot in the

-the dying citizen.
+dying citizen.

 People forget that the impetus, the fuel, the catalyst for constitutional government, whether a federated republic or a broad-based oligarchy or a radical democracy, as it was originated, as it originated in Greece, was the protection of property.

-That is, the right to have property in your name, legal ownership, and the ability to sell it or more importantly, to pass it on to your children without confiscations from the state.
+legal ownership, and the ability to sell it or more importantly, to pass it on to your children without confiscations from the state.

 Prior to that, in the 7th and 8th century in Greece, most of the civilizations of the Near East or Egypt or Persia, they had no clear concept of that.

-The degree to which you own property was predicated on largesse from the state, and the state could confiscate it, enhance it, subtract it it as it felt best.
+The degree to which you own property was predicated on largesse from the state, and the state could confiscate it, enhance it, subtract it as it felt best.

 But I don't care if I die because my children will have it.
+And once you protect property, all good things follow from it.

-But if you don't protect property, then you don't have personal freedoms and the whole system unwinds.
+then you don't have personal freedoms and the whole system unwinds.

 And that means why would anybody work hard or take a mortgage out or try to improve a piece of property that they own when they don't own it?

+In the sense that somebody can walk in and say, I appeal to a higher moral justice.
 You have two pieces of property and I have no, so I'm going to take one of yours.

 And when the state enables that through indifference or active complicity, it unwinds the whole system.